-Pro Tip: Each color fruit has a different nutrient and benefit.
-Include a variety of colors in your meals.
-I always like to tell my clients to eat the rainbow if they like apples, have them in various colors, and include other fruits and veggies of different colors.
+I always tell my clients to eat the rainbow if they like apples, have them in various colors, and include other fruits and veggies of different colors.

-Due to its high fiber content, not all people tolerate that amount, which leads to bloating.
-Feeling bloated could affect performance.
+Due to its high fiber content, not all people tolerate that amount, which leads to bloating that could affect performance.

-If you are not used to eating that much fiber in one mealtime, you can try removing half of the apple’s skin.
-When you feel that your stomach tolerates it, try eating the entire apple.
+If you are not used to eating that much fiber in one meal, you can try removing half of the apple’s skin.
+Try eating the entire apple when you feel that your stomach tolerates it.

 Can You Eat Apples Before Workouts?